 The injured traumatized child is running the show…in order to heal…I need to let her do that…the traumatized (deeply embodied child ) needs my trust to heal…

-the internal/eternal child also needs me to parent her and calm her the fuck down from time to time. the healing process is a razors edge…sometimes she starts to spin out of control.
+the internal/eternal child also needs me to parent her and soothe from time to time. the healing process is a razors edge…sometimes she starts to spin out of control.
 My adult isn’t always good at separating from her terror.
 We’re working on it.

 Chronic illness is the traumatized child writ large upon the body screaming for attention.
 I am listening.